 Guillain-Barre Syndrome (GBS)

 Like CMT, this condition also attacks peripheral nerves.
 It often starts with weakness in your legs that moves to your arms and upper body.
 It can lead to paralysis.
 And it could be life-threatening if it causes trouble breathing.
 Doctors don’t know the cause, but it often follows a respiratory or digestive tract infection.
-Some people get it after surgery or a bout of the Zika virus.
+Some people get it after surgery or a bout of the flu or a bacterial infection.
 Most people reach maximum weakness within 2-3 weeks.

 The most common symptoms include: